 In June 2020, a further $21 million was announced to strengthen and expand the Regional University Centres program.
 Read more about the Regional University Centres and see if there is one near you.

 Rural and Regional Enterprise Scholarships program

-The Rural and Regional Enterprise Scholarships (RRES) has invested $58.1 million and offered more than 4,000 scholarships to regional and remote students since 2017.
+The Rural and Regional Enterprise Scholarships (RRES) is investing $62.6 million and has offered more than 4,000 scholarships to regional and remote students since 2017.
 The program has helped regional and remote students by:

 - Improving educational opportunities